Iowa’s Hemp Law

 Once the USDA approves the state’s proposed regulatory plan, an individual farmer can legally grow up to 40 acres of hemp.

-This law legalizes the production, processing and marketing of hemp in Iowa.
-It does not legalize the recreational use of marijuana.
+This law legalizes the production, processing and marketing of many, but not all, hemp products in Iowa.
+It does not legalize the recreational use of marijuana nor the over-the-counter sale of CBD.

 Hemp plants (Cannabis spp.) have THC levels of 0.3 percent or less.
 Plants with THC levels above 0.3 percent are still considered controlled substances in the state of Iowa and must be destroyed.

-Hemp produces fibers which can be used to make products like textiles, oils, paper and rope.
+Hemp produces fibers which can be used to make products like textiles, paper and rope.
+Hemp grain has been cleared by FDA for human consumption, as well as hemp seed oil.

 The Iowa Department of Agriculture and Land Stewardship will regulate the production of hemp.